The site of Chernobyl 30 years after

 Chernobyl shield : In april 2015, a forest fire broke out near the Chernobyl nuclear plant.
 Reporting on this event, the BBC published this spectacular video about the protective shield that will cover the damaged reactor, its sarcophagus in order to dismantle it.
 The video explains how the protective shield works and how it will be moved into place.

 The set up of the great arch began in November 2016.
-The arch is expected to be fully operational by December 2017.
+The arch was expected to be fully operational by December 2017.

 Chernobyl arch slides into place.